GoogleCloudPlatform/community/tutorials/artifactory-gcs-setup/index.md

 ---
-title: Using Google Cloud Storage with a JFrog Artifactory filestore
+title: Using Cloud Storage with a JFrog Artifactory filestore
 description: Learn how to use Cloud Storage for a filestore managed by a JFrog Artifactory universal repository manager.
 author: jfrogtw
 tags: Cloud Storage
 date_published: 2018-09-24
 ---

+Gianni Truzzi | JFrog

+<p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
+Not official Google documentation.</i></p>

-This tutorial describes how to use Google Cloud Storage for a filestore managed by the JFrog [Artifactory universal repository manager](https://jfrog.com/artifactory/).
+This tutorial describes how to use Cloud Storage for a filestore managed by the JFrog [Artifactory universal repository manager](https://jfrog.com/artifactory/).
 When the procedure is complete, all artifacts pushed to Artifactory will be stored in Cloud Storage, and all artifacts retrieved through Artifactory will be